tomeichlersmith/denv/docs/src/getting_started.md

 - Personal Laptops and Desktops: [docker](https://docs.docker.com/engine/install/) or [podman](https://podman.io/)
   - Both of these are more widely used in software industry and so they are generally easier to install and use;
     however, they require certain elevated privileges that make them undesirable for academic clusters.
+  - Version requirements on docker or podman have not bee investigated, although, `idmap` support within `podman` is expected to be required to use the full features of `denv` [tomeichlersmith/denv Issue #9](https://github.com/tomeichlersmith/denv/issues/9)
 - Computing Clusters: [apptainer](https://apptainer.org/) or [singularityCE](https://sylabs.io/singularity/)
   - These are commonly chosen by computing clusters due to their ability to be very strictly configured so users can run them without elevated priveleges thus avoiding some security vulnerabilities.
+  - `denv` requires the use of the `--env` flag for singularityCE or apptainer which basically means version 3.6 or newer for singularity or any version of apptainer. apptainer currently installs a singularity alias alongside it so - if `singularity --version` returns a value below 3.6, make sure `apptainer` isn't a valid command before concluding that `denv` cannot operate properly.

 [^1]: These groups actually go beyond mere user base. podman grew out of a desire for a under-the-hood redesign of docker that is focused on being a drop-in replacement for docker.
 Even more special, apptainer and singularityCE